A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Introduction

 \subsection{Prior Work on Cascade Stability}

-Approaches to stability certification for nonlinear cascades have exploited a wide range of structural features.
-Singular perturbation techniques \cite{Saksena1984,Sreenath2013} assume a time scale separation between the ``fast'' inner loop and the ``slow'' outer loop, and show that a system's behavior tends toward that of a ``reduced'' system as the ratio between convergence rates tends to zero.
-However, this approach necessitates rapid inner loop convergence (which can be especially challenging to achieve for a control system with realistic input limitations).
-Other approaches have relied on the robustness of the outer loop to disturbances, leveraging the property of \textit{input to state stability}, which roughly requires the asymptotic response of the system under a disturbance input to be bounded by the size of the input (and therefore also implies global asymptotic stability of the system in the absence of disturbances) \cite{Sontag1990}.
-A classic result then establishes the global asymptotic stability of a cascade for which the outer loop is input to state stable and the inner loop is globally asymptotically stable \cite{Sontag1989}.
-Methods which avoid robustness and time scale assumptions have relied on the local exponential stability of the inner loop as well as growth restrictions on the ``interconnection term'' to certify global asymptotic stability of cascades with globally asymptotically stable subsystems \cite{Sepulchre2012}.
+Approaches to stability certification for nonlinear cascades have exploited a range of structural features.
+Singular perturbation techniques \cite{Sreenath2013} assume a time scale separation between the ``fast'' inner subsystem and the ``slow'' outer subsystem, and show that a system's behavior tends toward that of a ``reduced'' system as the ratio between convergence rates tends to zero.
+However, this approach necessitates rapid inner subsystem convergence, which can be challenging to achieve for a control system with realistic input limitations.
+Another popular approach relies on the robustness of the outer subsystem to disturbances, leveraging the property of \textit{input to state stability}, which roughly requires the asymptotic response of the system under a disturbance input to be bounded by the size of the input (and therefore also implies global asymptotic stability of the system in the absence of disturbances).
+A classic result then establishes the global asymptotic stability of a cascade for which the outer subsystem is input to state stable and the inner subsystem is globally asymptotically stable \cite{Sontag1989}.
+Methods avoiding robustness or time scale assumptions have relied on local exponential stability of the inner subsystem as well as growth restrictions on the ``interconnection term'' and a suitable Lyapunov function for the unforced outer subsystem to certify asymptotic stability of cascades with globally asymptotically stable subsystems \cite{Sepulchre1997}.